philou/philou.github.com/_posts/2020-05-15-3-long-term-benefits-of-mob-programming-that-make-it-cost-effective.markdown

 *   **The tracker**
 *   **...**

-Nick Tune's suggests a similar scheme for [Remote Team Flow EventStorming for Retrospectives](https://medium.com/nick-tune-tech-strategy-blog/remote-team-flow-eventstorming-for-retrospectives-a8ea33cdb277).
+Nick Tune suggests a similar scheme for [Remote Team Flow EventStorming for Retrospectives](https://medium.com/nick-tune-tech-strategy-blog/remote-team-flow-eventstorming-for-retrospectives-a8ea33cdb277).
 They managed to run a remote Flow Event Storming by using a few of these roles. **To avoid overspecialization-blindness, they round-rob these roles every 10 minutes.**

 I'll write about this as soon as we get the chance to try this, so stay tuned!